 By Sam Yang - Get similar updates here

-As a young boy, when we were still new to the United States, on the 4th of July, I remember my father out on our lawn raising the American flag.
-At the time, our family faced a lot of racism.
-I was constantly bullied at school on the basis of my nationality.
-I was still, at this point, begging to go back to South Korea.
-I asked my father why he was raising the flag.
+As a young boy, when we were still new to the United States, I remember my father out on our lawn raising the American flag.
+It was the fourth of July.

 My father was not someone who liked to explain himself.
 He simply said,

-I learned much of my conscientiousness from him.
+Much of my sense of responsibility came from him.
 To do what's right in spite of temporary feelings.

 Now as a man, my late father's words have new meaning.
 This is my home.
 I am an American.